Anthony Chalençon: Career

 Anthony Chalençon took up Para Nordic skiing in late 2011.
 With Benjamin Daviet and Thomas Clarion he won two world titles in the relay in 2015 and 2017.

 He competed for France at the 2018 Winter Paralympics.
-He claimed his maiden Paralympic medal at the Pyeongchang Winter Paralympic Games, which was a bronze in the biathlon event.
+He claimed his first Paralympic medal at the Pyeongchang Winter Paralympic Games, which was a bronze in the biathlon event.

 He claimed his first Paralympic gold medal during the 2018 Winter Paralympics after winning the men's 4 x 2.5 km relay open team event for France along with other members including Benjamin Daviet and Thomas Clarion.